-A great question came up about foam rolling the piriformis so I wanted to share with you a quick tip on foam rolling the piriformis.
+After I finished presenting Exercise rehabilitation of the Hip at Douglas College, where I go through Piriformis Syndrome.
+A great question came up about foam rolling for the piriformis, so I wanted to share a quick tip on it with you.

-In the third photo I show you the angle that hits the piriformis right on.
-If you look the foam roller is at a 45 degree angle to the right leg.
+In the third photo, I show you the angle that hits the piriformis right on.
+If you look, the foam roller is at a 45-degree angle to the right leg.

 Rick Kaselj, MS